eroblaze/dotfiles/CP/README.md

 # USAGE

+- Make sure the `time` command from `gnu` is installed so the formatting of the output will work.

-1. Firstly, move all the files into a folder e.g `mkdir ~/programming/`.
+1. Firstly, move all the script files into a folder e.g `mkdir ~/programming/`.

 2. Create a folder where all the problem folders will be stored.
    If it's for CodeForces, it might be `~/programming/CF` then navigate into the folder and carry out the next step.